MARS: Masked Automatic Ranks Selection in Tensor Decompositions: MARS

+$r_{k_1},\dots,r_{k_p} \in \dims\left(\mathcal{G}_k\right)$ are all ranks belonging to the dimensions of the core $\mathcal{G}_k$.
+The likelihood $p\left(y \mid x, \bm{G} \odot \bm{m}\right)$ is defined by the tensorized model, so, for example, it can be (exponent of negative) cross-entropy loss for classification tasks.
+Note that in model~\eqref{eq:model}, we completely remove the dependency between cores and masks unlike, e.g., the widely known spike-and-slab prior model~\citep{ishwaran2005spike}.
+This allows to ensure universality of our approach by accepting arbitrary couplings of the cores in general decompositions.

-We assume the factorized Bernoulli prior over masks with the success probability $\pi$, which is a hyperparameter of our model influencing the severity of compression:
+We assume the factorized Bernoulli prior over masks with the success probability $\pi$, which is a natural hyperparameter of our model regulating the intensity of compression:

-We would like to emphasize that instead of adjusting several or even dozens of ranks in tensor decompositions, one needs to set only one hyperparameter in our model (along with careful parameter initialization) to predefine the desired compression-accuracy trade-off.
+This prior term is the key ingredient that allows achieving low-rank solutions as it sparsifies the selection masks.
+Note that instead of adjusting several or even dozens of ranks in the decomposition, one needs to validate only one hyperparameter in our model (along with careful initialization).
+Furthermore, in our experiments, we found that $\pi$ does influence the final compression-accuracy trade-off but not crucially (see~\Cref{app:pi_ablation}).
+Taking $\pi \approx 10^{-2}$ is usually a good choice.
+Note that setting $\pi$ to values more than $0.5$ is of no use, as therefore, the prior term would foster dense masks, which contradicts with obtaining a low-rank solution corresponding to mostly zero-valued masks.

-We suggest to use factorized zero-mean Gaussian with fixed large variance as the prior distribution over the cores $p\left(\bm{G}\right)$.
-It might serve as a slight $L_2$ regularization and is empirically shown to improve test accuracy.
+We also put the factorized zero-mean Gaussian with a large variance as the prior distribution over the cores $p\left(\bm{G}\right)$.
+It serves as a slight $L_2$ regularization and we have empirically found that it helps to balance the coefficients in the cores, stabilize the training process and improve test accuracy.
+We did not conduct a thorough search for the optimal values of the prior variance and used the same fixed value of $10^2$ in all our experiments.

 In this work, we consider finding \emph{maximum a posteriori} (MAP) estimates of parameters $\bm{G}$ and $\bm{m}$ in model~\eqref{eq:model}: